bparanj/hivegrid.dev/README.md

 ## Packer Image

-The Packer prebuilt image provides:
+The Packer prebuilt image provides Postgresql, Redis, Caddy and more.
+See [versions](./VERSIONS.md) for more details.

-- Postgresql
-- Redis
-- Caddy

 ## Terraform Provisioning